Karl Lagerfeld: Early career, Chloé, and Fendi (1954–1982)

 In 1954, Lagerfeld submitted a dress design to the International Wool Secretariat's design competition.
 His submitted entry presaged the chemise dresses which would be introduced by Givenchy and Balenciaga three years later.
 In 1955, Lagerfeld entered another IWS competition and won in the coat category.
 He also befriended another winner, Yves Saint Laurent, and was soon after hired by Pierre Balmain who was a judge for the competition.
 He worked as Balmain's assistant, and later apprentice, for three years.

 In 1957, Lagerfeld became the artistic director for Jean Patou.
 He left Jean Patou in 1962, to become a freelance designer, one of the first designers to do so.
 In the 1960s, he freelanced for brands including Charles Jourdan, Chloé, Krizia, Valentino, and for the Rome-based fashion house Tiziani.
-In 1965, he was hired by Fendi to modernize their fur line.
+In 1965, he was hired by Fendi to modernise their fur line.
 The fashion editor of The Independent, Alexander Fury, wrote in 2015 that Lagerfeld's designs for Fendi were innovative and proved groundbreaking within the industry.
 These included the introduction of less expensive furs such as rabbit and squirrel pelts into high fashion, and launching a ready-to-wear line.
 He also designed the brand's double F logo.
 Lagerfeld remained with Fendi Rome until his death.

 In 1966, Lagerfeld became a designer for Chloé, working alongside Gaby Aghion, and in 1974 he became the sole designer for the brand.
 He was known in part during this period for expanding the use of crêpe de chine, a focus other designers would adopt in the 1970s, a decade when Lagerfeld's work for Chloé would make him one of the most prominent designers in the world, often vying with Yves Saint Laurent for most influential.
 After a period in the early seventies when he toyed with styles from the 1920s, '30s, '40s, and '50s, in 1974 he contributed to the burgeoning Big Look or Soft Look by eliminating linings, padding, and even hemming from voluminous, thin-fabric garments, even from fur in his work for Fendi at the time, to enable an unencumbered, comfortable, layered style which would dominate the high fashion of the middle of the decade.